-I recently spent over a week exploring the city and taking a few day trips from Tokyo.
-The transportation system in the city is so expansive and efficient that you can cover great distances in a relatively short amount of time, even without taking the Shinkansen.
+On our most recent trip to Japan, I spent over a week exploring this big city and taking a few day trips from Tokyo.
+The transportation system in the capital city is so expansive and efficient that you can cover great distances in a relatively short amount of time, even without taking the Shinkansen bullet train.

 If you’re staying long enough and have already seen Tokyo’s top attractions, then listed below are twelve of the best day trips from Tokyo.

 This article on Tokyo day trips is long.
 For your convenience, I’ve compiled links to hotels, tours, and other services here.

 Top-rated hotels in Shinjuku, one of the best areas to stay for first-time visitors to Tokyo.

 - Sightseeing Tour: Asakusa District 1400-Year History Exploration